 In this section, we conduct extensive simulation experiments to evaluate the effectiveness and efficiency of DPoS.
-We firstly verify the performance of DPoS against several popular algorithms and handcrafted benchmarking policies on social welfare, efficiency, and competitive ratio.
+We first verify the performance of DPoS against several popular algorithms and handcrafted benchmarking policies on social welfare, efficiency, and competitive ratio.
 Then, we analyze the impact of several system parameters.

-We summarize the key findings of our experiments as follows, and details can be found in Sec.
-5.2 and Sec.
-5.3.
+We summarize the key findings of our experiments as follows, and details can be found in Sections 5.2 and 5.3.

-- DPoS not only achieves the highest social welfare among all the online algorithms compared, but also shows the close-to-offline-optimal performance, especially when the number of tenants is not more than 100 and the number of resource type is 1. - In most cases, the ratio of the optimal social welfare to the social welfare achieved by DPoS (fluctuate between 1.00 and 2.57) is far less than the worst-case guarantee, i.e. the competitive ratio calculated by (13) and (27) (fluctuate between 5.82 and 8.54). - DPoS is insensitive to environment parameters such as the distribution of {dcn}∀c∈C and the value of the coefficient of the linear cost, {qc}∀c∈C. - DPoS achieves a satisfactory balance between the overheads (corss-agent communication data size, algorithm's running time, etc.) and the performance.
+- DPoS not only achieves the highest social welfare among all the online algorithms compared, but also shows the close-to-offline-optimal performance, especially when the number of tenants is not more than 100 and the number of resource type is 1. - In most cases, the ratio of the optimal social welfare to the social welfare achieved by DPoS (fluctuate between 1.00 and 2.57) is far less than the worst-case guarantee, i.e., the competitive ratio calculated by (13) and (27) (fluctuate between 5.82 and 8.54).